amgedr/webchk/README.md

 # webchk
-Get the HTTP response codes of URLs.
+Get the HTTP response codes and headers of URLs.